rafosorio/iks-workshop/_docs/index.md

 For this lab, we will open up two terminal sessions, using the + on the right-hand side:
  - one for the server where our widgets will be served from during our development
- - one to generate and build package our custom widget code after every iteration.
+ - one to build and package our custom widget code after every iteration.